Of course, unless your company is nationally renowned, that is unlikely to happen.

-Nevertheless, you can still achieve a sold out event if you play your cards right when it comes to selling your tickets.
-A few simple yet underutilised marketing tips will ensure you don’t have a venue full of empty seats come event day.
+Nevertheless, you can still achieve a sold-out event if you play your cards right when it comes to selling your tickets.
+A few simple yet underutilized marketing tips will ensure you don’t have a venue full of empty seats come event day.

 1. Start Early

 Whatever date you plan to begin selling your tickets, begin a week or two before that.
 In fact, announce two separate dates when the tickets will be going on sale.
 The first will be an early bird special and should be exclusive to subscribers or customers with a membership.
 A discount should also be included during the early bird sale.
 The second date is when tickets become available for everyone else at retail price.

 The early bird special and discount can also be used as an incentive to encourage customers to sign up for a membership program.
 Make the announcement on your social media feeds as well as on the main social network page for your event.
 Include a huge clickable “sign up” icon with a crafty call-to-action.